Puerto Rico Eco-Tourism Activities Kite-Surfing El Morro El Yunque Camuy Cave Bio-Luminescent Bay Kayaking Tropical Rain Forest

 Of course don’t forget to relax on our beach and work on your tan to show your friends & co-workers.

-For artsies, try to catch a show by local song writers & modern dance artists in Taller Ce, a co-op association near the plaza of Rio Piedras.
-Also recharge your spirit in a yoga or capoeira session either on the beach or in the studios nearby our guest house.
+For artsies, try to catch live music by local musicians in La Resuesta, an artistic space in Santuce.
+Also recharge your spirit in a yoga or capoeira session either on the beach or in the studios nearby our house.

 10) El Yunque Rain Forest